-The Lake Illawarra Coastal Management Plan was exhibited in 2019 and the post exhibition report was adopted by Wollongong City Council on 6 April 2020, and it waiting on State Government certification.
+The Lake Illawarra Coastal Management Plan was exhibited in 2019 and the post exhibition report was adopted by Wollongong City Council on 6 April 2020.

-- WQ1: Introduce a Risk-Based Stormwater Management Framework to manage water quality and waterway health outcomes for Lake Illawarra. - WQ5: Reduce sediment load to the Lake by improving compliance with erosion & sediment controls for development sites.
+- WQ1: Introduce a Risk-Based Stormwater Management Framework to manage water quality and waterway health outcomes for Lake Illawarra. - WQ5: Reduce sediment load to the Lake by improving compliance with erosion & sediment controls for development sites. - PM1: Commence integration of key objectives and strategies from the CMP into relevant planning and policy documents of both Councils,

-- PM1: Commence integration of key objectives and strategies from the CMP into relevant planning and policy documents of both Councils, - RA3: Investigate the opportunities of public access along the foreshore and amend the acquisition layers of the relevant Council Local Environmental Plans if applicable. - CH1: Protect and promote cultural heritage in and around the Lake and its catchment. - · IR3: Incorporate tidal inundation mapping into strategic land use planning documents
+- RA3: Investigate the opportunities of public access along the foreshore and amend the acquisition layers of the relevant Council Local Environmental Plans if applicable. - CH1: Protect and promote cultural heritage in and around the Lake and its catchment. - IR3: Incorporate tidal inundation mapping into strategic land use planning documents